-Gross, 33, made three Pro Bowls with the only team he played for, and he capped off his career by blocking for teammate Mike Tolbert on a two-point conversion in this year's game in Hawaii, which was coached by Panthers head coach Ron Rivera and his staff.
+Gross, 33, made three Pro Bowls with the only team he played for, and he was able to cap off his career by blocking for teammate Mike Tolbert on a two-point conversion in this year's game in Hawaii, which was coached by Panthers head coach Ron Rivera and his staff.

 Rivera was asked about what Gross' potential loss this past weekend at the NFL scouting combine.